linuxandroidclub/linuxAndroidClubApp/README.md

 	<li>Select <strong>Android Classpath Container</strong> and click <strong>next</strong></li>
 	<li>Make sure the project is <strong>selected</strong> in the <strong>Projects List</strong> and click <strong>finish</strong></li>
 	<li>Click <strong>OK</strong> when you get back to the <strong>previous screen</strong></li>
-	<li>Now the directories and packages should be organized like an anroid project</li>
+	<li>Now the directories and packages should be organized like an Android project</li>
 	<li><strong>Right click</strong> on the <strong>project</strong></li>
 	<li>Expand the <strong>Android Tools</strong> option and click <strong>Fix Project Properties</strong> to load Android Dependencies</li>
 	<li>Done</li>